ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 signature is stripped away from a hybrid signature, but that detectability depends highly on the type of artifact and permissions.
-For instance, if a message contains a label artifact "This message must be signed with a hybrid signature" then the system must be allowed to analyze the message components for possible artifacts.
+For instance, if a message contains a label artifact "This message must be signed with a hybrid signature" then the system must be allowed to analyze the message contents for possible artifacts.
 Whether a hybrid signature offers (Weak/Strong) Non-Separability might also depend on the implementation and policy of the protocol or application the hybrid signature is used in on the verifier